-In our view, an ICO lawyer should first and formost evaluate whether a token design and ICO makes sense.
-If it does, LBC can take care of all legal requirements every step of the way: from ensuring compliance with securities regimes worldwide to KYC/AML compliance and the implementation of a suitable legal structure and contracting.
+In my view, an ICO lawyer should first and formost evaluate whether a token design makes sense.
+If it does, LBC can take care of all legal requirements every step of the way: from ensuring compliance with securities regimes and KYC/AML regulations to the implementation of a suitable legal structure and contracting.

 A note on ICOs and ‘ICO Lawyers’

 Initial coin offerings can be an interesting avenue of fundraisings for startups wishing to overcome the challenges presented by network effects.
 For early adopters, any possible relative lack of early utility provided by a network, marketplace or protocol is compensated for by additional potential financial upside, realized through the appreciation of a token’s value.

 However, immense speculation and seemingly endless liquidity led to companies doing ICOs without actually having a viable business or token model.
 As the value of a well-designed token should rise when the underlying system is successful, these companies started focusing on signaling success, instead of focusing on actual adoption of their protocols or dApps.
 Many companies that sold tokens during the ICO boom moreover neglected to care for their investors, violating securities laws, while so-called ‘ICO lawyers’ neglected their gatekeeping duties.
 To no one’s surprise, the resulting ICO market was extremely unsustainable.
 The ICO boom and bust has left a significant dent in the space’s reputation and a lot of the liquidity for legitimate issuers has vanished.
 As a result, we now see increasing amounts of class action law suits, regulatory enforcement actions and issuers that are ‘redesigning’ their tokens or even refunding all investors.